TELEPHONE SERVICES

 c.
 Employees are not authorized and must not take cellular telephones into the CAA.
 See 12 FAH-6 H-652, Cellular Telephone Standards (classified).

 d.
 Telephones used inside CAAs must be kept secured and stored separately from telephones used or intended for use outside of the CAA.
 All telephone repair work inside the CAA must be performed by cleared U.S. citizens.
-See 12 FAH-6 H-651 (Classified) Telephones designated for the CAA must be ordered from a U.S. vendor, securely shipped, stored, installed and repaired by cleared U.S. citizens in accordance with 12 FAH-6 H-651 (classified).
+See 12 FAH-6 H-651 (classified) Telephones designated for the CAA must be ordered from a U.S. vendor, securely shipped, stored, installed and repaired by cleared U.S. citizens in accordance with 12 FAH-6 H-651 (classified).
 All telephones in use within any CAA must be visibly marked with a label showing that it is authorized for restricted CAA use only.

 e.
 Telephone security group (TSG) equipment and instruments are accountable.
 Serial numbers must be assigned, tracked, and inventoried.
 TSG items require secure disposal and the status recorded.
 If a TSG item falls out of cleared U.S. citizen control, the responsible employee must put a visibly marked label on the item showing that it is not authorized for use in a CAA restricted area.
 See 12 FAH-6 H-651 (classified).
-If a replacement is required, post should contact DT/OPS.
+If a replacement is required, post should contact DT/EI.

 f.
 See 12 FAH-6 H-651 (classified) regarding only authorized individuals as stated in the threat level based provisions in 12 FAH-6, are authorized to perform maintenance outside the CAA including the computerized telephone system.
 Telephones not maintained under cleared U.S. control may not be introduced into a CAA.

-5 FAM 525.5 Secure Telephone Unit/Secure Terminal Equipment (STU-III/STE)
+5 FAM 523.5 Secure Telephone Units

-5 FAM 525.6 Answering Systems
+5 FAM 523.6 Answering Systems

 a.
 Stand-alone answering machines are prohibited in the CAA.
 See 12 FAH-6 H-651 (classified).